MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/operational-insights.md

 To enable Commerce component diagnostic events, you must have an Application Insights account.
 You can use an existing account or [create a new account](/azure/azure-monitor/app/create-workspace-resource#create-workspace-based-resource).
 For data privacy reasons, we recommend that you use separate Application Insights accounts for production, sandbox, and development environments.
 After you have an account, you must enable the **Operational Insights** feature in Commerce headquarters.

-To enable diagnostic events in Application Insights in Commerce headquarters, follow these steps -
+To enable diagnostic events in Application Insights in Commerce headquarters, follow these steps.

 1. In the **Feature Management** workspace, enable the **Operational Insights** feature.
 1. Go to **System administration \> Setup \> Operational Insights**.